spmcdonough/AOPinSharePoint/AOPinSharePoint/README.txt

 version which will allow you to run all examples and create your own aspects at http://www.postsharp.net/purchase (PostSharp Express).

-This solution was last updated on August 31, 2014.
+This solution was last updated on September 9, 2014.
 For more information, contact Sean McDonough at either sean@sharepointinterface.com or through sean@bitstreamfoundry.com.
 In addition, the latest link to this solution will always be found at http://sharepointinterface.com/resources/presentations/